PeterMyler/CubeRobot/README.md

 ## Overview

-Place a scrambled cube in the robot, press one button, and it's solved — no other input required.
+Place a scrambled cube in the robot, press one button, and it's solved, meaning no other input required.
 The system combines:

 - A custom 3D-printed frame with **six NEMA 17 stepper motors**, one per cube face
 - **Two USB webcams** for full cube-state capture via HSV colour detection